rchanou/rchanou.github.io/cost-awareness.md

 - [Shawn Mcgrath's legendary OOP Rant](https://youtu.be/C90H3ZueZMM?si=_TFHYmo-30P8xSBG)
 - _[Solving the Right Problems for Engine Programmers](https://youtu.be/4B00hV3wmMY?si=Hk_v2Hola2ehbpnA)_ by Mike Acton (despite the title, the advice applies to other domains)

-Well, I thought about the many techniques that I employ, and they all seem to be some variation of these core tenets:

-- **Cost Awareness**
-- **Human Orientation**
+In 2020, around when the pandemic lockdowns were in full force, my team lead got another job, and I had the good fortune of taking over one of our company's major internal systems which he spearheaded.
+He was a brilliant lead in many ways

+Here are the points I typically agree with:

+- **Assert and evaluate upfront**.
+Don't wait to evaluate at runtime what you should already know at compile-time.
+- **Flat is better than nested**.
+- **Single Source of Truth (SSOT)**, which is usually talked about in reference to data, but I also believe it should apply to code. **SSOT** is _not_ the same as **Don't Repeat Yourself (DRY)**, a misleading phrase which can lead to "DRY Rot".
+An example that comes to mind is handling errors in Go: It _looks_ repetitive to handle each `err`, but each error _is_ a distinct, unique event in the system.
+Which is why I don't mind the repetitiveness.
+Sure, there could be syntactic sugar like Odin's `or_return` but in the grand scheme of things, I've found I prefer the explicitness of Go's error values compared to exceptions.

+Here are ideas that _do not_ jibe with me:

+- **Over-emphasis on isolation**, which is neither necessary nor sufficient to scale.
+In fact, it's often _counterproductive_ to scaling. "components" and composition.
-- **Ahead-of-time** evaluation and assertions
+- **Over-emphasis on domain-specific languages and declarative programming**.
+- **Excessive design and ceremony around tests**.
+We have an inefficient approach to testing that points to a feature and tool that all mainstream languages lack.
+Creating useful tests _should_ be as easy as declaring a couple extra types for each function, developing in a "naive" fashion, and verifying the correctness of any desired output.
+  : Developers have built techniques and tools that seem to dance tantalizingly around this, such as spec-generated tests, table-tests, snapshot testing, fuzz testing, AI-assisted testing and omniscient debuggers.

+This is what I care about:

+- Reproducibility
-- **Reproducibility**
+- Data Inspectability
-- **Minimize** variability, ambiguity, duplication, and dead-ends

-I guess this is my response to the SOLID principles: use **The **CHARM** Method** instead.
-Cute, no?
+- Cost Neutrality (to be explained)

-Anyway, this article will focus on Cost Awareness, since that is usually the first principle I reach for when starting work on a new app or feature.
+Cost Awareness, since that is usually the first principle I reach for when starting work on a new app or feature.
 It's much like how an artist might sketch a broad outline before filling in all the details.
 I generally organize my functions along lines of specific, narrowly-defined costs, rather than vague notions of "domains", "responsibilities" or "services".

 ## What is Cost Awareness?